Academic Departments

 The AHS College & Career Center hosts visits by representatives from community colleges, four year colleges and universities, professional career schools, branches of the military, Job Corps, gap year programs and more!
 Please check out the current calendar and check back for updates as more events are scheduled.

-Overwhelmed by the idea of thinking about college?
-Finding an educational pathway that’s a good fit takes some planning.
-Topics covered include the process of applying to both community colleges and four-year colleges/universities, ACT/SAT testing, and an introduction to financial aid and scholarships.
+Thursday, September 26 – College Pathways 101: Finding an educational pathway that is a good fit takes some planning.
+AHS Counseling Department staff will present information on college pathways, specifically geared toward junior and senior students and their families.
+Topics covered will include a general overview of the process of applying to both community colleges and four-year universities, ACT/SAT testing, and how to access financial aid/scholarships.

-Community colleges offer an array of professional training programs in fields such as Mechanics, Electronics, Health Care, Culinary Arts, Graphic Design and more!
-Students can also complete general education credits at a CC and then transfer to a four-year university to complete a bachelor’s degree.
+Thursday, November 7 - Community College Opportunities, Professional Trade School & Apprenticeship Pathways: Community colleges offer an extensive array of professional training programs in fields such as Mechanics, Electronics, Culinary Arts, Massage Therapy, Dental Hygiene, Physical Therapy, Graphic Design and more!
+Students can also complete general education credits at a community college, receive a two-year A.A or A.S degree and then transfer to a four-year university to complete a bachelor’s degree.
 We will also discuss professional career schools, apprenticeship programs, and the Oregon Promise, our state’s grant to make community college affordable for all Oregon grads.

 AHS College Handbook